ChetanXpro/focus/README.md

 Focus is a command-line tool crafted to enhance your concentration during tasks by blocking distracting websites.
 This tool modifies your system's hosts file to restrict access to specified websites for a designated period.
 Once this period elapses, it automatically unblocks the restricted websites, allowing you to access them freely.

+## How It Works Under the Hood

+### System Hosts File

+The hosts file is a plain text file on your computer that maps hostnames to IP addresses.
+It is commonly used to override DNS settings and redirect traffic locally.
+In Unix-based systems like macOS, the hosts file is located at `/etc/hosts`.
+Focus utilizes this file to control access to specific websites.

+### Blocking Mechanism

+When you initiate a task using the `sudo focus` command, Focus edits the hosts file to redirect all specified distracting websites to the loopback address (127.0.0.1).
+This effectively blocks access to those websites on your system.

+### Automatic Unblocking

+Once the predefined blocking time elapses, Focus automatically restores the original hosts file, unblocking the specified websites.
+This seamless process ensures that your access to distracting websites is only restricted during the designated focus period.

 ## Features

 - **Setup**: Configure the list of distracting websites by running `sudo focus setup --list <path to txt file>`.
 Provide a text file containing the URLs you want to block.